When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 This will protect your money if the company fails – and this has become essential.
 Several tour operators, such as STA Travel and Fleetway Travel have already gone bust.
 We will see many more in the coming months.
 But if you have booked a package holiday then you’ll get a full refund, as package holiday operators pay into an insurance fund run by the Civil Aviation Authority.

 It’s crucial that the package holiday is Atol-protected.
 Almost all tour operators in the UK sell holidays that are Atol protected, but there are a handful of exceptions.
 Use our guide to check if your holiday is Atol protected

 No similar scheme exists to protect customers who book flights and accommodation independently.
 If your airline fails or your hotel closes, you may well lose your money – or worse, you could be stranded abroad.

 The government changes to the countries on its travel corridor list has left many holidaymakers who booked flights and hotels separately out of pocket.
-Despite the government removing countries from the list and advising against travel airlines have continued to fly and refused to refund customers.
+Despite the government having now removed all countries from the list and advising against travel airlines have continued to fly and refused to refund customers.
 Again, a package holiday can stop you losing out.

-When the travel advice against a country changes most tour operators, unlike airlines, will cancel package holidays (see exceptions in don’ts at the bottom).
+When a national lockdown occurs, or travel advice against a country changes, most tour operators, unlike some airlines, will cancel package holidays (see exceptions in don’ts at the bottom).
 You’ll be offered a trip to an alternative destination or can claim a full refund under the terms of the Package Travel Regulations.

 Pick a provider who will refund you